 - Discounts at certain camera and telescope outlets from time to time.

 - Members can ask specific questions on any astronomy-related topic and have them answered either directly, in the bimonthly newsletter or at a future general meeting.
-This is typically via the Idea-Suggestion box at meetings, via telephone, via email or simply in person.
+This is typically via the society email group, e-Scorpius, or simply in person.

 Astronomy can be real fun, and enjoying it with friends can make it really special.